The Forest is both a training aid for the sport of orienteering and a game in the form of a treasure hunt* in a huge area of wooded terrain.

 *About the treasure hunt: there are at least 5 stages (levels, if you like).
 First you need to assemble the clues and find Treasure Island.
 There is a treasure chest there but you may need to think a bit about exactly where it is.
 What you find in it will tell you what to do next.

-New version 23.12.1 has new "role" of "O-training" which makes it very easy to pick any 2 point features on the map to form a leg with controls that can then be navigated on the ground as an exercise.
+New version 24.2.28 shows details of an O-training leg, including graphical profiles of the direct leg and of a route navigated.
+The new "role" of "O-training" makes it very easy to pick any 2 point features on the map to form a leg with controls that can then be navigated on the ground as an exercise.
 Your route can be seen on the map afterwards.
 A red box on the page guides you step by step through this.

 The "Full Details" PDFs for download below contain my original design documents and source listings from 1983.
 They are freely available for use.